deanstein/CinderellaCityProject/README.md

 					- Responsible for identifying which UI components to build based on the Scene name

 #### First-Person Scenes (60s70s, 80s90s, AltFuture)
-In scenes with an FPSController and FirstPersonCharacter (60s70s, 80s90s, AltFuture), we need to add custom script components to some GameObjects to control behaviors related to UI and the FPSController:
+In scenes with an FPSController and FirstPersonCharacter (60s70s, 80s90s, AltFuture), we need to add custom script components to some GameObjects to control behaviors related to UI and the FPSController.
+Note that the FPSController needs to be renamed with a prefix of the era it's in.

  - 60s70s (Scene)
  	- 60s70sContainer (GameObject)
-		- **FPSController** (GameObject)
+		- **60s70sFPSController** (GameObject)
 			- Unity Standard Asset, Responsible for the player's camera and movement in space, modified slightly from default
+			- Requires Specific Name: '(EraName)FPSController'
 			- Requires Scripts:
 				- **ManageFPSControllers** (Script Component)
 					- Responsible for keeping track of the current FPSController